Victoria has been an Associate of Dubai-based

 We have been working on the development of this new global partnership since 2014.
 Significant contributions have included work on the strategy, as well as governance and delivery options.
 Current priorities include identifying and working with pathfinder countries that will fast track action.
 The Partnership launched in July 2016.

-River Path have worked in more than 50 countries worldwide over the past two decades.
+River Path has worked in more than 50 countries worldwide over the past two decades.
 Our focus is currently on international development, with an emphasis on working towards supporting better public service delivery, particularly for children.
 Our recent work includes: